 It was a cold London evening and I stayed at the Hilton on Park Lane.
 It was dark and there was a cold chill outside, I was missing summer already and it was only the start of November.
-Then I entered the Trader Vic’s restaurant located at basement of the Hilton and I was transferred to a remote island where the cocktails are yummy the sun always shines and the food is great.
-Trader Vic’s is a tropical themed bar with Polynesian cuisine, home of the Mai Tai and it has an island decor.
-Yes this themed restaurant had everything themed from bamboo furniture, wall art, wooden statues to a woven wooden ceiling.
+Then I entered the Trader Vic’s restaurant located in the basement of the Hilton and I was transferred to a remote island where the cocktails are yummy the sun always shines and the food is great.
+Trader Vic’s is a tropical-themed bar with Polynesian cuisine, home of the Mai Tai and it has an island decor.
+Yes, this themed restaurant had everything themed from bamboo furniture, wall art, wooden statues to a woven wooden ceiling.

 The history of Trader Vic’s started in 1934 when Vic “The Trader” Bergeron built his first saloon Hinky Dinks in Oakland, California.
 The trader used his bar tendering and rum knowledge he learned in Cuba and transformed his saloon into a tropical retreat and named it Trader Vic’s.
 He started serving different island-style cuisines and became one of America’s first fusion restaurant concepts.
 In 1963 Trader Vic’s at London Hilton’s Park Lane was opened followed in 1994 by multiple franchises around the world.

 Little did I know I was going to dine at an institution dating back since 1963.
 First I was offered to go to the bar area for some cocktails and some finger food to go with it.
 Little did I know I was going for another history lesson.